grapp1/kw-intern/parflow/docs/parflow_keys.rst

     The value must be a string

-PhaseConcen..{phase_name}.PredefinedFunction
+PhaseConcen..{phase_name}..{contaminant_name}.Geom..{geom_input_name}.Value
 --------------------------------------------------------------------------------

-[Type: string]
+[Type: double] This key specifies the initial condition value assigned to all points in the named geometry, geom_input_name, if the type was set to Constant.

 .. note::
-    The value must be a string
+    The value must be an Integer

 PhaseConcen..{phase_name}..{contaminant_name}.Type